-In late 2020, we commenced startup and site feasibility activities for RESPONSE, a new global Phase 3 registration study to evaluate seladelpar in patients with PBC.
-The RESPONSE trial is actively recruiting and enrolling patients.
+In late 2020, we commenced startup and site feasibility activities for RESPONSE, a global Phase 3 registration study to evaluate seladelpar in patients with PBC.
+The RESPONSE trial recently completed enrollment, with a total of 193 subjects enrolled in the trial.

-In addition to RESPONSE, we also commenced startup activities in late 2020 for ASSURE, a new long-term safety study, which is open to patients who were eligible for our previous long-term extension study that was terminated early in late 2019, including those patients from our previously completed Phase 2 open label study and our Phase 3 ENHANCE study, as well as patients who complete treatment in RESPONSE in the future.
-The ASSURE trial is actively enrolling patients.
+In addition to RESPONSE, we also commenced startup activities in late 2020 for ASSURE, a new long-termextension study, which is open to patients who were eligible for our previous long-term extension study that was terminated early in late 2019, including those patients from our previously completed Phase 2 open label study and our Phase 3 ENHANCE study, as well as patients who complete treatment in RESPONSE in the future.
+The ASSURE trial is continuing to enroll eligible patients and currently has over 150 subjects enrolled.